justcoded/web-starter-kit/README.md

 You can start from `index.html` - the default starting point, with template text.

-Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared to run Web Starter Kit.
+Be sure to look over the [installation](#install) to verify your environment is prepared to run Web Starter Kit.
-Once you have verified that your system can run WSK, check out the [commands](docs/commands.md) available to get started.
+Once you have verified that your system can run WSK, check out the [commands](#commands) available to get started.

 ## Install